openhab/openhab-docs/_addons_bindings/zwave/doc/yale/zwavemodule_0_0.md

 ### Door Lock

+Lock and unlock the door

 The ```lock_door``` channel supports the ```Switch``` item and is in the ```Door``` category.

 ### Alarm

+Indicates if an alarm is triggered

 The ```alarm_general``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.